STATEConnecticut

 How do I apply for child care assistance in Connecticut?

-Start by filling out a Care 4 Kids Application and mail it to
+or fill out a Care 4 Kids Application, attach required documentation, and mail it to

 Care 4 Kids